Finite-time scaling for epidemic processes with power-law superspreading events: Alternative power-law tail

-{\it Appendix B}. {Our results also hold for distributions $p_k$ that have similar behavior to power-law tailed distributions but do not satisfy the condition $p_k k^\gamma\xrightarrow[k\rightarrow \infty]{}c$.
+Our results also hold for distributions $p_k$ that have similar behavior to power-law tailed distributions but do not satisfy the condition $p_k k^\gamma\xrightarrow[k\rightarrow \infty]{}c$.
 For instance, one could consider distributions satisfying the alternative condition

 for a given real positive constant $c$.
-Note that this condition is in fact different from the former one, since there are distributions satisfying this condition which do not tend in the limit to a power law; e.g., any distribution obeying $p_k\sim \big(1 + (-1)^k/2\big)k^{-\gamma}$ for large $k$ (the sum can be shown to converge using Leibniz's criterion for alternating series).
-Conversely, there are also distributions for which the limit of $p_k k^\gamma$ for $k\rightarrow\infty$ exists, but the condition above is not satisfied (e.g., when $p_k\sim k^{-\gamma}(1+1/\log k)$ for large $k$, with $\gamma<3$). }
+Note that this condition is in fact different from the one used in the main text, since there are distributions satisfying this condition which do not tend in the limit to a power law; e.g., any distribution obeying $p_k\sim \big(1 + (-1)^k/2\big)k^{-\gamma}$ for large $k$ (the sum can be shown to converge using Leibniz's criterion for alternating series).
+Conversely, there are also distributions for which the limit of $p_k k^\gamma$ for $k\rightarrow\infty$ exists, but the condition above is not satisfied (e.g., when $p_k\sim k^{-\gamma}(1+1/\log k)$ for large $k$, with $\gamma<3$).